lamberat/alexa-avs-raspberry-pi/README.md

 #Start Here
 This guide will require the pi to be connected to the internet.

-The first thing that you will have to do is install the [Pi4J project](http://pi4j.com/install.html).
-An easy way is to just put this command in a terminal.

-    curl -s get.pi4j.com | sudo bash

-Next we will have to modify the AVSApp.java file to add the listeners for the button.
+First we will have to modify the AVSApp.java file to add the listeners for the button.
 This file is located in alexa-avs-raspberry-pi/samples/javaclient/src/main/java/com/amazon/alexa/avs/
 Alternatively, you could just [download my version](https://github.com/Eddie-Hartman/alexa-avs-raspberry-pi-button/blob/master/samples/javaclient/src/main/java/com/amazon/alexa/avs/AVSApp.java) to replace the existing one.

 Add in these imports.